 - Do you want to help people and improve their lives?

-For many of our alumnae, engineering is their second (or even third) career.
+For many of our alumni, engineering is their second (or even third) career.
 Hackbrighters have backgrounds in everything from nonprofit work to teaching to sales to psychology.
-For all our students, prior experience helps shape the kind of engineer they’ll become.
+For all our students, prior experience helps shape the kind of engineer they’ll become, even if they don’t have a computer science background.

 Say you love the client interaction piece of customer service.
 Consider how that experience will help you build more customer-friendly programs and tools.
 If you don’t like the manual aspect of event management, how would that translate to a technical role?